 - The B+W Kaesemann Circular MRC 77mm polarizing filter.
 I also have the 112mm Slim circular polarizer from Lucroit and the 165x165mm square polarizer from Lucroit.

 Here's a brief summary of some of the things you can do with the filters.
-But if you want to become a filter master, I suggest you read our guide on long exposure with filters.
+But if you want to become a filter master, I suggest you read our lens filters photography guide.

 Tripod and head